 3. Check The Water Temperature

 When all your items are in place, turn on the water.
 You don’t want the senior stepping in quite yet, however.

 Instead, you want to feel the water temperature personally, using your hand to do so.
 Normally warm water is a good temperature for most people.

 If the water is too hot, make sure you balance it with cold.
 An anti-scald valve that we mentioned above will help to prevent the water temperature from getting too hot.

 Don’t crank the cold knob too far in one direction, though, as a freezing shower isn’t very comfortable, either.

 4. Guide The Senior Into The Shower While They Hold The Grab Bar

-Have the senior sit down on the shower chair.
+Have the senior sit down on the shower chair or bench.

 5. Allow The Senior To Wash On Their Own (Unless They Can’t)

-Some elderly people can’t bathe themselves at all, in which case you’ll have to do it for them.
+Some elderly people (especially dementia patients or those with cognitive impairment) can’t bathe themselves at all, in which case you’ll have to do it for them.